 I wanted to make a quick post regarding the fantastic English actress, Rosamund Pike.
 [EDIT: it’s not a quick post at all.
 I lied.]

 Haven’t seen Gone Girl?
 Read my review here.
-It definitely includes spoilers and explains the entire shebang.

 It’s like listening to an amazing song and having an idea of who the singer looks like, and what they are like in person.
 But then you find their photo, then you watch an interview… And then your whole perception of who you think they are is SCREWED.